 Optimal soil temperature: 5-20°C (45-70°F).
 Seeds should sprout in 7-14 days.

 Sow seeds 1cm (1/2″) deep, 10 seeds per 30cm (12″), in rows 30-45cm (12-18″) apart.
 Thin to at least 5-8cm (2-3″) between plants, or further if you want larger leaves.

 Ideal pH: 6.0-6.5.
 This heavy feeder requires rich soil.
 Dig in ¼-½ cup balanced organic fertilizer beneath every 1m (3′) of row.
 Overwintering spinach requires well drained soil.

 For baby greens, pick when the leaves are 7-10cm (3-4″) long.
 Individual leaves can be picked at anytime, until the plant has started to bolt.
 Cut the whole spinach plant just above soil level.

 In optimal conditions at least 65% of seeds will germinate.
 Usual seed life: 3 years.
 Per 100′ row: 400 seeds, per acre: 174M seeds.

 Diseases & Pests

 Pale, soft tunnels on leaves are probably leaf miner damage.
-Prevent be covering with floating row cover.
+Prevent by covering with floating row cover.
 You can kill the little insect causing the damage by pinching it inside the leaf.
 Destroy any affected leaves.
-Downy mildew is a fungal disease that causes grayish mould on the leaves.
+Downy mildew is a fungal disease that causes greyish mould on the leaves.
 To avoid it, provide ample ventilation and avoid overhead watering.